|

 "Slug" is a nice

-steam tram that also eludes identification |
+steam tram that was also scratch-built by Larry |

 |